dbpedia/virtuoso-sparql-endpoint-quickstart/README.md

         $ docker run -ti --rm -v /var/run/docker.sock:/var/run/docker.sock:z --name dld-dbpedia aksw/dld-dist-dbpedia prepare  -l {{lang-code}}

-   replacing `{{lang code}}` with the chosen language.
+   replacing `{{lang code}}` with the chosen language (use `core` as language if you want an exact copy of the data in http://dbpedia.org/sparql, 'en' is slightly different).
 If you, alternatively, would like the triple store to persist independent from the shell session you start it in, use:

         $ docker run -d -v /var/run/docker.sock:/var/run/docker.sock:z --name dld-dbpedia aksw/dld-dist-dbpedia prepare  -l {{lang-code}}